-- Output the Plug-in board onto the plate as detailed in the following steps. - 8-1 Insert one side of the Plug-in board (the connector side) into the hooks 1 as shown in the illustration.
+- Take out the Plug-in board from the anti-static bag.When installing the board, the side with a connector and ICs must be on top. - 6 Mount the Plug-in board onto the plate as detailed in the following steps. - 6-1 Insert one side of the Plug-in board (the side opposite to the connector) into the hooks 1 as shown in the illustration.

-8-2 Press down the other side until it is securely settled on the hooks 2.
+6.2 Press down the other side until it is securely settled on the hooks 2.